 The Board of Directors proposes the following Guidelines for remuneration of the Senior Executives of the Company.

 Salaries and other terms and conditions of employment for the Senior Executives shall be on market conditions and competitive, but not market-leading in relation to other comparable companies.

-The Guidelines shall apply for the Senior Executives, which currently consists of the Managing Director and business area directors.
+The Guidelines shall apply for the Senior Executives, which currently consists of the Managing Director and seven business area directors.
 The remuneration of the Managing Director shall be proposed by the Chairman of the Board of Directors and be determined by the Board of Directors.
-Remuneration payable to other members of the senior management shall be proposed by the Managing Director and approved by the chairman of the Board of Directors.
-Remuneration to the senior management, including the Managing Director, consists of fixed salary.
+Remuneration payable to other members of the senior management shall be proposed by the Managing Director and approved by the Board of Directors.
+Remuneration to the senior management consists of fixed salary.
 No variable salary or performance-related remuneration shall be paid.
 The retirement age for the Managing Director is 62 years.
 For other members of the senior management, the retirement age is 65 years.
 Pension plans shall be defined contribution plans, which mean that the Company has no additional obligations after payment of the annual premiums.

 Authorisation for the Board of Directors to resolve to issue new shares (item 16)

 The Board of Directors proposes that the Annual General Meeting authorizes the Board of Director, on one or more occasions during the period until the next Annual General Meeting, to resolve on share issue of a maximum of 13,300,000 Class B shares (corresponding to a dilution of approximately 10.0 percent of share capital and approximately 7.9 percent of the votes).

 The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in own shares in connection with possible acquisitions of properties or businesses that the company may undertake.

 A valid resolution requires approval of shareholders representing at least two-thirds of the votes cast and the shares represented.